Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: R esults

-Within each set of modes in Fig. 2(a), the polarization of the two LP branches are perpendicular to each other: One is vertically linearly polarized and the other one is horizontally linearly polarized, which are shown in Fig. 3(a-c) and confirm the existence of the XY splitting due to the anisotropy of the microcavity.
+Within each set of modes in Fig. 2(a), the polarization of the two LP branches is perpendicular to each other: LP1 and LP3 are horizontally linearly polarized, while LP2 and LP4 are vertically linearly polarized.
+The parity of LP1 and LP2 are the same, and they are opposite to LP3 and LP4 which share the same parity too.
+Fig. 3(a-c) confirm the existence of the XY splitting due to the anisotropy of the microcavity.
 We note that the anisotropy of the CsPbBr$_3$ microplate itself can be neglected due to the very small thickness of around 200 nm.
-The anisotropic refractive index of the CsPbBr$_3$ microplate can be engineered in combination with the anisotropy of the LC to open an energy gap with a non-zero local Berry curvature \cite{lagoudakis double LC} in the future work.
-We also note that there exist some dispersion with much larger curvatures, which come from the area out of the CsPbBr$_3$ microplate \cite{25-xiong steep dispersion} and do not affect the main results in the current experiments.
-The dispersion with small curvatures are fitted by coupled oscillator models as shown in the SM and one can estimate the Rabi splitting of the polaritons within the microcavity to be around 45 meV.
-The exciton or cavity photon fraction of the multiple-branch polaritons can be obtained by calculating the Hopfield coefficients which are plotted in Fig. S2 in the SM.
-It shows that the cavity photon components in the LP$_3$ and LP$_4$ are much larger than those in the LP$_1$ and LP$_2$ branches due to the increased detuning of the former.
+The polariton branches are fitted by coupled oscillator models and one can estimate the Rabi splitting of the polaritons within the microcavity to be around 90 meV for LP1-LP4.
+The exciton and cavity photon fractions of the multi-branch polaritons can be obtained by calculating the Hopfield coefficients (see Supplementary Fig. 4 in the SI).
+It shows that the cavity photon components in the LP3 and LP4 are much higher than the LP1 and LP2 branches due to the more negative detuning, thus the dispersion curvature is larger as shown in Fig. 2(a).